 Circulating tumour DNA was detectable in between 80-90% of patients prior to treatment.

 Although this review covered 2009-2019, 71% of included studies were published since 2018 reflecting the recent rapid growth in this field.
-The findings of this review highlight two different approaches to using ctDNA to personalise therapy; one involves the use of ctDNA to identify directly actionable mutations, as well as the emergence or decay of subclones that may alter treatment strategy (for example the removal or reintroduction of anti-EGFR agents).
+The findings of this review highlight two different approaches to using ctDNA to personalise treatment; one involves the use of ctDNA to identify directly actionable mutations, as well as the emergence or decay of subclones that may alter treatment strategy (for example the removal or reintroduction of anti-EGFR agents).
 The second involves the quantitative use of ctDNA as a biomarker of response to treatment (for example cytotoxic chemotherapies or surgery), as well as identifying disease recurrence detectable before it becomes visible.
 This approach can be further extended to identify minimal residual disease (MRD) which remains after curative-intent surgery.
 As detailed in this review, both approaches can adopt a variety of analytical techniques.
 One strategy is to perform next generation sequencing of tumour tissue following resection or biopsy.
 Identified mutations can then be tracked longitudinally using bespoke assays.
 A second approach is tumour agnostic and uses panels of recognised mutations or gene methylations frequently seen in colorectal cancer and does not necessarily require direct sequencing of tumour tissue.

 The timing of any biomarker analysis is clearly critical.
 In the resected population subgroup, detection of ctDNA at 3 months after curative intent surgery was highly prognostic, with 100% of ctDNA +ve patients developing recurrence, suggesting early ctDNA analysis may detect minimal residual disease.
 This timepoint offers logistical challenges, with the traditional window for starting adjuvant therapy being within 8 weeks of surgery.
 In the irresectable group, the prognostic value of very early changes (typically after 1 cycle of therapy) in ctDNA was also clear and associated with long-term survival.
 These findings imply ctDNA offers a very early and sensitive measure of disease response.
 For resectable disease, this raises 2 fundamental questions; is earlier detection of ctDNA after surgery possible (a function of assay sensitivity, as MRD will be present from resection), and would early detection offer any survival benefit?
 The detection of MRD by ctDNA seems to offer a lead time over the detection of radiological disease of around 10 months.
 Whether earlier treatment with systemic therapy would offer a survival benefit in this population is unclear and requires prospective testing.
 It is widely recognised that repeat surgical or ablation interventions for liver-limited recurrence are associated with improved overall survival, and so it may be that early detection of ctDNA recurrence could also lead to more intense radiological surveillance to allow such interventions.